GabrielMoreau/winsoft-main/README.md

 the configuration related to your site.
 This is only useful for certain packages.

+The master Git repository in on the [GRICAD Gitlab](https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/winsoft-main).
+Other Git repository are mirror or fork.

 ## Package structure

 Each folder (except the common folder) contains a piece of software